doc-ai/tensorio-ios/README.md

 The *assets* directory is optional and contains any additional assets required by your specific use case.
 Those assets may be referenced from *model.json*.

 Because image classification is such a common task, TensorIO includes built-in support for it, and no additional code is required.
-You'll simply need to specify a labels file in the model's json description, and that takes us to our next section.
+You'll simply need to specify a labels file in the model's json description, which we'll look at in a moment.

 **Using Model Bundles**

-TensorIO provides the `TIOModelBundle` class to encapsulate information about a model, parse the metadata for a model from the *model.json* file, and manage access to files in the *assets* directory.
+TensorIO encapsulate information about a model in `TIOModelBundle` .
+This class parses the metadata for a model from the *model.json* file and manage access to files in the *assets* directory.

 You may load a bundle from a known path: